 The Jacobs School Today

 The Jacobs School currently encompasses six academic departments: Bioengineering, Computer Science and Engineering, Electrical and Computer Engineering, Mechanical and Aerospace Engineering, NanoEngineering, and Structural Engineering.
 Our family tree documents how the school has continued to reinvent itself to take advantage of new opportunities.
-For example, the NanoEngineering Department, which was established in 2007, is capitalizing on a growing trend throughout public and private research-funding organizations to focus on nanoscience and nanotechnology approaches that have the potential to make valuable contributions to biology and medicine.
+For example, the NanoEngineering Department, which was established in 2007, is capitalizing on a growing trend throughout public and private research-funding organizations to focus on nanoscience and nanotechnology approaches that have the potential to make valuable contributions to biology, medicine, energy, and much more.

 Although the School is relatively young, its influence is felt well beyond the campus walls.
 The UCSD Pascal programming language and operating system developed in the 1970s and early 1980s, made microprocessors accessible to the masses and led to the PC revolution.
 UCSD Pascal established UC San Diego early on as an innovator in information technology and computer science, and the Jacobs School continues to lead this field.
 Founding faculty member Y.C.
 Fung established the first biomedical engineering program in the nation, and to this day is considered the father of biomechanics.
 The Jacobs School's top-ranked Bioengineering Department, formed in 1994, continues to serve as an international model for biomedical engineering education.
 The Structural Engineering Department, founded as the first department of its kind in 1999, has become the world's leading program for large-scale structural testing and earthquake safety engineering.
 Jacobs School faculty and alumni have started up hundreds of companies, and have helped build the wireless communications, biotechnology, software and electronics hubs in San Diego.